mr-raccoon-97/deep-learning-library/README.md

 Thanks for all your work!:

 * @prince-chrismc.
-Your work in the CI/CD setup is very valuable.
+All your work is extremely valuable.